wizant/tinymce-excerpt/readme.txt

 == Description ==

 This is a simple plugin that enables rich text editing on the excerpt field.
-Tested in Wordpress 2.2.3 on PHP5, but probably works in 2.2.x, and maybe even 2.x… your mileage may vary.
-Any bugs?
-Let me know.

 If you have any plugins installed which alter TinyMCE, e.g. to add additional buttons, they will also be applied to the excerpt editor.

-=Known issues:=
+==Known issues==

 * You can’t send images to the excerpt editor from the edit page file browser; you just have to send them to the main editor, then copy and paste.

 == Installation ==